Fire Alarm Installation Cost

 Can I get a free fire alarm?

 Many local fire stations offer 'Safe and Well' visits.
 In these visits, they will assess the fire safety of your home.
 If you need alarms, they may fit some basic ones for you then and there.
-This is a good option for anyone struggling to pay for an alarm.
+The eligibility of this varies by region and is needs-based.

 There can be a long wait for a visit.
 So, if you can afford one yourself, it is a good idea to arrange for your own fire alarm.